 Organizations and initiatives in our networks have long dedicated considerable energy and resources to educate and engage their people and the general public to act in defense of our islands from invasive species.
-These efforts may continue to be in vain if we do not have the support of HISC and its Committees.
+These efforts may continue to be in vain if we do not continue to support the steadfast efforts of HISC and its Committees.
 We implore you to prioritize our biosecurity systems before it is too late. 'Āina Momona is not achievable without prioritizing the urgent eradication of these invasive pests to best protect our precious biocultural resources and those that care for them.

 Mahalo nui loa for considering our testimony in support.
-Please PASS SB548.
+Please PASS HB299 HD1.